We’re told not to rely on Dr Google for medical advice but the reality is that we can’t help ourselves!

 The reasons why these sites were penalised is they didn’t have the authority or expertise to be sharing health and wellness advice, and Google wasn’t confident in sharing these sites with users searching for health and wellness topics.

 As a health copywriter, you already know the importance of writing excellent quality content for your client’s audience.
 Continue with this focus, but don’t be afraid of optimising with health-related keyword phrases.

 Remember the E.A.T. guidelines and how important it is for your client’s website to follow these guidelines.

 Follow SEO best practices and your client will be better positioned for search engine success!

 Want to learn the basics of SEO so you can build your SEO knowledge and confidence?
-Join my upcoming free 5-day SEO Sleuth Challenge by signing up here.Follow me on social:
+Join my upcoming free 5-day SEO Sleuth Challenge by signing up here.Stay connected with me via social media: